Below you will find a list of common topics that are asked by In-Person students regarding their upcoming Flatiron School experience:

 *Throughout the course, students will have 24-hour access to the school, 7 days per week excluding holidays.

-*Before starting a course, students must complete all required preparatory work.
+*Before starting a course, Software Engineering students must complete all required preparatory work.
 The goal of the Pre-work is to get everyone in the program to a minimum baseline of knowledge, while ensuring that all admitted students are dedicated to doing the work necessary to be successful during the remainder of the course.
 The Pre-work is a way to help you get to know the vocabulary and some of the material you will be working with very soon.
 It will also help all students get on the same page before we even begin.
 Students who do not complete the pre-work in advance of the course start date may be asked to defer their enrollment to a later start date.
 The prework is not the same track as Bootcamp Prep.
 It builds on the foundations covered in Bootcamp Prep, but also goes beyond it.
 It is about 100 additional hours of work.

 Career Services Available for Onsite:

 *Access to curriculum about the job search process as the semester progresses

 *Help creating your resume and presence on LinkedIn

 *Assignment of a Career Coach, and 1:1 job-search and career coaching conversations before you start your job search